unal-sw-arch/swarch-2026i/ProyectoPlanio/README.md

 ### 🔧 Instructions to run locally

-1. Clonar el repositorio:
+1. Clone the repository:
 - git clone https://github.com/unal-sw-arch/swarch-2026i

-2. Entrar al repositorio:
+2. Navigate to the repository:
 - cd swarch-2026i

-3. Cambiar a la rama del proyecto:
+3. Switch to the project branch:
 - git checkout prototype1_E_group_workbranch

-4. Ir a la carpeta del sistema:
+4. Go to the project folder:
 - cd ProyectoPlanio

-5. Levantar los servicios con Docker:
+5. Start the services with Docker:
 - docker-compose up -d --build

-6. Ejecutar el frontend:
+6. Run the frontend:
 - cd front
 - npm install
 - npm run dev

-7. Abrir la aplicación en el navegador:
+7. Open the application in your browser:
 - http://localhost:5173/